ldbc/lsqb/README.md

 #### Preprocess the data

+:warning: This is out of sync.
+To be updated soon.

 Run the following script which preprocesses the data set files from `data/social-network-${SF}-raw` and places the resulting CSVs under `data/social-network-${SF}-preprocessed`, where `${SF}` can take the value of e.g. `example` (for the small example data set or `sf1`, `sf3`, etc. (for the LDBC SNB data sets).

 ```bash